Outlook add-in design guidelines

 The first screen of your add-in should include your branding element.
 Designed for recognition, the brand bar also helps set context for the user.
 Because the navigation bar contains the name of your company/brand, it's unnecessary to repeat the brand bar on subsequent pages.

-Mobile margins should be set to 15px (8% of screen) for each side, to align with Outlook iOS.
+Mobile margins should be set to 15px (8% of screen) for each side, to align with Outlook iOS and 16px for each side to align with Outlook Android.

 Typography usage is aligned to Outlook iOS and is kept simple for scannability.